ABOUT US AT FOODMED.NET

-Join us on a rollicking scientific ride
+Join us on a robust and rollicking scientific ride

-At foodmed.net we embrace all branches of modern medicine’s allopathic tree, including complementary medicine and good scientific research on the benefits of real, live food, pasture-raised, organic, as close to its natural state as possible.
-We take a very broad view of food as medicine.
-We see ancient disciplines such as yoga and Tai Chi as food for body and mind.
+At foodmed.net we embrace all branches of modern medicine’s allopathic tree.
+Our focus is also on complementary and integrative medicine.
+Our bias is good scientific research on the benefits of real, live food.
+That means pasture-raised, organic food as close to its natural state as possible.
+We take a broad view of food as medicine.
+We also see ancient disciplines such as yoga and Tai Chi as food for body and mind.

 Who’s behind Foodmed.net

-Marika has a BA degree from the University of the Witwatersrand with a major in English, and sub-majors in politics and philosophy.
+She has a BA degree from the University of the Witwatersrand with a major in English, and sub-majors in politics and philosophy.
 She has sub-majors in psychology and modern Greek from the Universities of South Africa and Johannesburg.

 Marika is also a student of traditional Chinese and Japanese martial arts for 25 years.
 She has co-authored two books on the brain, memory and optimum learning and is currently co-authoring two books on nutrition.
 She commutes between London and Johannesburg though her heart lies in Greece.